-Charlotte Rae Of ‘The Facts Of Life’ & ‘Diff’rnt Strokes’ Has Died At The Age Of 92
+Charlotte Rae Of ‘The Facts Of Life’ And ‘Diff’rent Strokes’ Has Died At The Age Of 92

-Charlotte Rae, who was known mostly for her role as Mrs. Garrett on both Diff’rnt Strokes and The Facts of Life, has died at the age of 92.
-She spoke to People about two cancer diagnoses in April 2017.
+Charlotte Rae, who was known mostly for her role as Mrs. Garrett on both Diff’rent Strokes and The Facts of Life, has died at the age of 92.
+She spoke to People about two cancer diagnoses in April, 2017.
 At that time, she had beat pancreatic cancer and had just been diagnosed with bone cancer.
 She described her experience with pancreatic cancer.

 “About seven years ago, I was diagnosed with pancreatic cancer — which is a miracle that they found it because usually it’s too late.
 My mother, sister and my uncle died of pancreatic cancer.
 After six months of chemotherapy, I was cancer-free.
 I lost my hair, but I had beautiful wigs.
 Nobody even knew.”